elizabethpursell/NetSuite-Default-Values/README.md

 ### set_item_status.sql
 - **Programming Languages:** SQL
 - **Skills:** case statements
-- **Description:** sets a purchase order's line item's status in a custom field or saved search column; use this to easily automatically source fields
+- **Description:** sets a purchase order's line item's status in a custom field or saved search column; use SQL expressions like these to easily source fields
 - **Catering the Code to Your NetSuite:**
     - Using Different Formula Types in a Saved Search: when selecting the field as a column under the "Results" subtab in a new saved search, choose the type that corresponds to the output (numeric for numbers, text for words, etc.)
 ### set_master_default.js